-When I first spotted it in my local asian market, I was terrified!
-What on earth is that dragon egg looking thing for sale?!
-Luckily, there was a worker there who was entusiastic about my first encounter with jackfruit.
-He told me to wait where I was, and rushed to the back with the jackfruit.
-He came back and handed me my first sample of one of my now favorite fruits.
+When I first spotted it in my local Asian market, I was terrified!
+What on earth is that dragon egg-looking thing for sale?!
+Luckily, there was a worker there who was enthusiastic about my first encounter with jackfruit.
+He told me to wait where I was and rushed to the back with the jackfruit.
+He came back and handed me my first sample of one of my new favorite fruits.
 It was love at first bite.
-Sweet, slightly crunchy, and reminiscent of a flavor I could not at the moment recall (which I later was informed that this is the flavor that Juicy Fruit gum was based off of, who knew!).
+Sweet, slightly crunchy, and reminiscent of a flavor I could not at the moment recall (which I later was informed that this is the flavor that Juicy Fruit gum was based on, who knew!).

 For Christmas of 2013, my family gifted me a jackfruit!
 It was one of the best presents I have received 😉

 I should note that the first photo in this post below (with what you need) is of a different jackfruit than the rest of the tutorial.
 The photos took two attempts because of quality issues, so that is why the two are of different sizes!
 This is how I cut my jackfruit, and is by no means me saying that this is “the proper way”, it is just what has worked for me!

 >> I cut and “clean” the whole jackfruit at once, to get it over with and save me time during the week when I want to eat some.
 Therefore, this tutorial is going to show you how to do just that.
 If you don’t want to cut the whole fruit, simply follow the instructions but only work with a section of the jackfruit. <<